adieyal/ODT-JinjaMerge/README.rst

 Overview
 -------------
-This is an early proof of concept.
-Currently this is VERY hardcoded, but I thought it would be worth releasing:
-The merge-csv.py file requires a file called 'data.csv'
+This is a slightly better version of pigeonflight's (https://github.com/pigeonflight) mailmerge.
+It also converts the output to pdf which is something that I need.

 If you're comfortable with python and the commandline you should be able to find your way around.